 New Bitcoins are created from a resource-intensive process called “Bitcoin mining,” which rewards those who handle maintenance for the entire system.
 If you want to mine for Bitcoins, you can do it on your own computer; however, you probably won't make any real money with it.
 Most Bitcoin miners use specialized equipment that do nothing but the kind of process required for Bitcoin mining.
 You can also download and host a copy of the always-growing Bitcoin blockchain ledger, currently around 185 gigabytes.

-Bitcoin is the first use of the blockchain technology.
-In other words, blockchain enabled Bitcoin.
+Bitcoin is the first use of blockchain technology.
+In other words, blockchain-enabled Bitcoin.
 And Bitcoin is just one example of what you can do with blockchain.
 Other popular cryptocurrencies (known as altcoins) include Ethereum and Litecoin.
 Each of these currencies operates on its own blockchain ledger.